Baker Park Reserve

 A paved boat launch is available at Lake Independence.
 An unpaved boat launch is located at Spurzem Lake, and a carry-in access is available at Half Moon Lake.
 No wake at Half Moon and Spurzem.
 Gas motors are allowed at Spurzem.

 There is more than one way to camp.
 Baker Park Reserve offers a traditional campground as well as camper cabins and group campsites.
 The campground offers sites with and without electrical hookups.
-Five camper cabins sleep 5-6 people; two are accessible for people with disabilities.
+Five camper cabins sleep five-six people; two are accessible for people with disabilities.
 All camper cabins feature screened-in porches, tables, bunks, electricity and heat.
 The campground and camper cabins have access to modern restrooms facilities with showers and access to drinking water.
 There are five group campsites that offer a range of amenities from simple open air to sites with shelter and electricity, water and flush toilets.
 The Half Moon Group Campsite is available year round.
 All camping requires reservations.

 9.1 miles of trails

 A Three Rivers Park District Cross-Country Ski Pass is required for skiers ages 12 and older.
-Passes may be purchased at the chalet.
-For more information, call 763.694.7660.
 Check trail conditions.

 12.5 miles of trails

 Dogs are allowed on paved and turf trails except where otherwise noted.
 Dogs must be kept on a six-foot, non-retractable leash.
 During the winter, the multi-use trails provide access for dog sleds and skijor.
 Owners must pick-up after their dog.

 943 acres of water